fmann/fmann.github.io/_albums/prince/1985-around-the-world.md

 ##### "The Ladder"

-The two things I hate in 80s pop are gated reverb snare drums and shmaltzy sax.
-It is mixed pretty quietly, thank goodness, but the sax here is bad.
+The two things I hate in 80s pop are fake-ass [gated reverb snare](https://www.youtube.com/watch?v=Bxz6jShW-3E&t=271s) drums and shmaltzy sax.
+It is mixed pretty quietly, thank goodness, but the sax here is not good.

 ##### "Temptation"